What is Testfakta Bio-based?

 Are bio-based products better than others?

-What are the requirements for certified products?
+What are the requirements for products to be certified?

 How are certification and labelling financed?